Study Abroad Program Overview

 - French 58, Written and Oral Expression

-- Two or Three courses on French culture from the following list (4 UC quarter units/2.7 semester units each)
+- Two or Three courses on French culture from the following list (4 quarter/2.7 semester UC units each)

 - History of Art and Architecture in Lyon